demery/iso639-config/README.md

 ## How to use it

-Iso639Config::Lang provides two class methods for accessing last of languages codes.
+Iso639Config::Lang provides two class methods for accessing lists of language codes.
 They are `all_langs` and `listed`.

-`Iso639Config::Lang.all_langs` returns an array of Lang objects for each of the ISO 639.2 languages with their names and codes.
+`Iso639Config::Lang.all_langs` returns an array of Lang objects for each of the ISO 639-2 languages with their names and codes.

 `Iso639Config::Lang.listed` returns a list of all languages in the `iso639_config_langs` table sorted by English name.